svodnik/JS-SF-9-resources/05-slackbot-lab/1-slack-bot-install-guide.md

      `mkdir myhubot`

-    Your updated folder structure should look similar to the following:
+    Your updated folder structure should look similar to the following.

         JSD
             L JS-SF-9-homework